Can you be sure that your boots are warm enough for your winter hikes?

 Will your boots withstand regular use over the long-term?

 Our engineers conduct laboratory tests to ensure that the product fully complies with your satisfaction in use.
-Our verifications include the following elements: tearing eyelets and straps, gluing, toxicology, UV resistance, abrasion resistance of outsole and upper components, accelerated ageing.
+Our checks include the following elements: tearing eyelets and straps, gluing, toxicology, UV resistance, abrasion resistance of outsole and upper components, accelerated ageing.

 How do I choose the right footwear for snow hiking?